ProprioCS/Provia.Documents/Service Tickets.md

 When creating a Work Order, you can click the Placeholder checkbox:

 When this box is checked, there are fewer required things in order to Save.
-You don’t need to:
+You don't need to:

 - Add a Work Order Note